gterzian/automata/conversation_summary.md

 Implemented circular buffer with `row_offset` for O(1) scrolling.
 When board fills, shifts by `STEPS_PER_FRAME` (10 rows) to match compute granularity.
 Initial attempt shifted by 1 row; user corrected to shift by the full compute step size for smoother scrolling.

+## UI Evolution: Board Layout and Viewport

+The visible board layout has evolved significantly to provide better visualization of the Rule 110 patterns.

+### Initial Layout: Full Board Visible

+Initially, the board was exactly the size of the window - what you compute is what you see.
+The entire automaton evolution was visible from left to right.

+**Dimensions**:
+- Board: 400×300 cells (matches window: 1600×1200 pixels at 4px per cell)
+- Viewport: Shows entire board (400×300)

+### Split-Screen Layout: 3x Wide Board, Middle Third Visible

+To give the automaton more space to evolve complex patterns before displaying them, the board was made 3x wider than the window, with only the middle third visible.

+**gterzian** (implicit from code evolution): Expanded board to provide "off-screen" evolution space.

+**Dimensions**:
+- Board: 1200×300 cells (3x wider than window)
+- Viewport: Middle third (cells 400-799, showing 400 visible cells)
+- Rationale: Patterns evolve in the left third, mature in the middle (visible), and dissipate in the right third

+This "split-screen" approach provided context: patterns entering from the left had already evolved for some time, making the visible evolution more interesting.

+### Wide Canvas Layout: 10x Wide Board, Leftmost Edge Visible

+**gterzian**: "So now I want to make the board ten times as wide, and, retaining the same window size, only render the left most side of it."

+Further expanded to give the automaton dramatically more horizontal space, viewing only the leftmost edge where evolution begins.

+**Dimensions**:
+- Board: 4000×300 cells (10x wider than window)
+- Viewport: Leftmost portion (cells 0-399, showing 400 visible cells)
+- Rationale: Massive horizontal space for complex pattern formation, with the window showing where evolution originates

+This provides maximum space for the automaton to develop intricate patterns across a wide canvas, while focusing the viewport on the "birth" region where the evolution is actively spreading from the initial conditions.

+### Evolution Rationale

+The progression from 1x → 3x → 10x board width reflects an understanding that Rule 110 is computationally universal and can generate increasingly complex patterns given sufficient space.
+The viewport placement shifted from "middle third" to "leftmost edge" because:

+1. **3x middle-third**: Showed mature, evolved patterns with context on both sides
+2. **10x leftmost**: Shows the evolution's origin, where patterns are actively forming and propagating

+The 10x layout is particularly suited for observing how local interactions at the evolutionary "wavefront" create emergent structure across the vast horizontal space.

 ## State Machine Evolution

 ### Episode 1: Initial Three-State Machine